Dr Natalie Sedacca

 Lecturer in Law

 Natalie’s research focuses on human rights and labour law, with a particular interest in the rights of domestic workers and other marginalised workers, and in issues of gender and migration.
-Her PhD, completed at University College London (UCL).
-Her doctoral research analyses the legal position of domestic workers and their frequent exclusion from protective labour law legislation, criticising this exclusion on the basis of human rights standards.
-Her PhD includes case studies on Chile and the UK with empirical work in each.
+Her PhD, completed at University College London (UCL) in 2021, analysed the legal position of domestic workers and their frequent exclusion from protective labour law legislation, using human rights standards to criticise this exclusion.
+It included case studies on Chile and the UK with empirical work in each.